tsto3616/Thesis/README.md

 ### **Coding pipeline in R:**

-Note the supplementary data collected from the search of PubMed is available under this branch for the name "Uste-prevalence-spreadsheet.csv".In brief the code below details the pipeline for the generation of the map:
+Note the supplementary data collected from the search of PubMed is available under this branch for the name "Uste-prevalence-spreadsheet.xlsx".In brief the code below details the pipeline for the generation of the map:

 Load the necessary libraries: